Understand The Terminology to Optimize Your Amazon Store from A-Z

 Products with the prime badge have increased chances of winning the buy box and typically receive better ad placement in search results.
 Just make sure you have a solid IPI score, otherwise Amazon may restrict how much inventory they will hold for you.

 Fulfilled by Merchant or FBM

 FBM or fulfilled by Merchant is the second main fulfillment option for sellers.
 FBM sellers are responsible for handling all logistics, including shipping, storage, and customer service.
 While less fees are incurred they are not eligible for the Prime badge, no 2 day free shipping, and they’re less likely to win the buy box.

 When products start generating more orders for a search query, it ignites a positive feedback loop called The Flywheel Effect.
-More orders → improved product relevance → improved organic rank → more organic traffic → even more orders.
-To get the Flywheel moving faster sellers and vendors will utilize Amazon Advertising.
-The more conversions a product generates from a search query the more likely Amazon will be to show a product.
+More orders → improved product relevance → improved organic rank → more organic traffic → more orders.
+To get the Flywheel moving faster, sellers and vendors will utilize Amazon Advertising.
+The more conversions a product generates from out of a search query, the more likely Amazon will be to show your product.

-Keywords are word combinations and phrases you add to and bid on within manual campaigns to specifically target your ads to customers.
+Keywords are word combinations and phrases you add to and bid within manual campaigns to specifically target your ads to customers.
 Depending on your keyword match type, customer search terms are mapped to keywords you enter into your manual campaigns.
-The goal is to match your ads with search terms customers are using to find your products.
+The goal is to match your ads with search terms customers are using to find the exact products they are searching for.
 There are 4 different types of keywords: broad, phrase, exact, and negative.

 A promotion that offers a limited number of discounts over a short period of time.
 Available on Today’s Deals or the Prime Day page, Lightning Deals are available until the promotion period for the deal ends, or all the deals are claimed.
 Lightning Deals can boost organic search result ranking, and sellers can run a Sponsored Product Ad to drive traffic to the deal.